MayowaObisesan/react-daisy-template/README.md

+# PROJECT DESCRIPTION

+This project gets you started with a basic folder structure and with helpers and hooks needed for most projects.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).